Ingersoll, Ontario: Baseball

 The New England settlers of Oxford-on-the-Thames brought with them an early version of the stick and ball game now known as baseball.
 This was played in the Great Barrington area in the 1790s, and was a part of the Queen's Birthday celebrations in pioneer Oxford, as immortalized in the writings of Dr. Ford which gave nearby Beachville its fame as the birthplace of baseball in Canada.
 By the 1860s a Canadian championship circuit had been developed from Oxford.
 Ingersoll's team took the title in 1868 and went on to display its prowess in matches against American teams in the 1870s.
-By the 1930s Ingersoll had a semi-pro team that recruited Oscar 'Lefty' Judd (1908–1995), a phenomenal pitcher from Nissouri township who helped propel the team to the provincial championship before launching his career as a professional player in the United States.
+By the 1930s Ingersoll had a semi-pro team that recruited Oscar 'Lefty' Judd (1908–1995), a pitcher from Nissouri township who helped the team go on to the provincial championship before launching his career as a professional player in the United States.

 Hockey

-The greatest year for organized hockey in Oxford was arguably the 1954-55 season, when Woodstock's Warriors recruited the sensational young Bobby Hull for its Junior B team and went on to win the provincial championship.
-The energy was infectious.
-Bobby was known to hang out at the pool hall in downtown Ingersoll and players in town as well as in Tillsonburg got stoked, carrying their own teams to new heights.
+During the 1954-55 season, the Woodstock's Warriors recruited Bobby Hull for its Junior B team and went on to win the provincial championship.
 Ingersoll's Reems captured the Junior C provincial championship that same year, while Tillsonburg topped the Intermediate A ranks.

 Cycling

-When bicycling exploded in popularity in the 1890s, the sign of prowess was to complete a 'century' during free time on the weekend, meaning completion of at least 100 miles of travel.
-The town's undisputed all-time great was Doug Carr (1910-1994), who made a round-the-world bicycle tour of over 60,000 miles from 1937 to 1939, followed by a speaking tour celebrating the feat, before settling into his career as a book and china store operator in Ingersoll.
+When bicycling increased in popularity 1890s, completing a 'century' was a significant achievement, meaning completion of at least 100 miles of travel.
+Doug Carr (1910-1994) from Ingersoll made a round-the-world bicycle tour of over 60,000 miles from 1937 to 1939, followed by a speaking tour celebrating the feat, before settling into his career as a book and china store operator.
 The physical artifacts he saved are housed at the Ingersoll Cheese and Agricultural Museum; his diaries, photographs and papers from his years of adventure are at the Ontario Archives.
 An online archive has been created from a presentation at the HASTAC 2013 conference at York University, Toronto, and numerous other online summaries are available.